Skip to content

 Flow Detail Levels (flows)

-The flows command supports two detail levels via --detail:
+The flows command supports three detail levels via --detail:

 Trace (default)